 When Jenny from Seemingly Smitten invited me to sew her Julia Top I admit I was a bit unsure.
 I think I might be stuck in a fashion time-warp and have always worn lower necklines and more fitted clothes – such a hussy!
 At least I gave up the 80's shoulder pads.
 How would I get on with the much more relaxed and modern Julia Top?

 I picked this fabric that I bought especially for the Julia Top.
-Its from the silky prints range and is the perfect weight, drape and softness for this top.
+It's from the silky prints range and is a perfect weight, drape, and softness for this top.
 There are some other fabric suggestions at the bottom of this post.

 The top is easy to cut and easy to sew.
-It’s reversible, the front and the back are exactly the same which mean there is less pattern pieces to print and should you drop some gravy down the front of the blouse, turn it round and you are good!
+It's reversible, the front and the back are exactly the same which means there are fewer pattern pieces to print, and should you drop some gravy down the front of the blouse, turn it around and you are good!

 I love the slightly gathered puffy sleeves – no need to try to ease them in perfectly, they are intended to be a little gathered.
 They are loose and generous and allow full movement as well as a lovely drape.
 The neckline is simply turned twice and sewn in my example but Jenny also gives instructions on how to use bias tape around the neckline and then leave it exposed or turn it in.